ECE444-2020Fall/project1-webapp-group6-importteamname-1/README.md

 # Chef Co-Pilot

-This web application asks a user to enter ingredients, and then recommend recipes based on the ingredients.
-The user can add recipes to favourites list, rate recipes, add personal notes on recipes, and add recipes to a cart to generate a ingredients shopping list.
+This web application asks a user to enter ingredients, and then recommends recipes based on the ingredients.
+The user can add recipes to favourites list, rate recipes, save personal notes on recipes, and add recipes to a cart to generate an ingredients shopping list.
 The ingredients shopping list contains a list of additional ingredients that the user needs to purchase in order to prepare the carted recipes.

 ## Developers
 - Yanisa Kham